thiskbj/d10oncg/README.md

 - **README.md**
 - **apt.yml**
 apt packages to add – adds mariadb/mysql client
-- **bin**
-Assorted bash scripts
- Possibly obsolete - TEST to see if these can be deleted
 - **bootstrap.sh**
 Bootstrap.sh script – run via the ./scripts/deploy-cloudgov.sh
  Should only be run on initial deployment – otherwise it will replace the database